grzesti868/Program-do-oceny-jako-ci-redukcji-szumu-impulsowego-w-obrazie-barwnym/README.md

 Program dostarcza możliwość rysowania wykresów tarczowych dla wskaźnika MAE.
 Program ma zaimplementowany generator szumu i filtr przełączeniowy, który pozwala na płynną symulację detekcji.
+##
+I wrote the project during the first year of studies in Qt technology.
+The program allows you to load a clean, noisy and filtered image (from a file) and the required:

+- the original noise map (at the level of a clean and noisy image),
+- the estimated noise map (at the level of clear and filtered image).
+Program for determining such activities: PSNR, MAE and Accuracy The program provides such an opportunity to compare the exclusion map, a color map that has the results marked:
+- correct positive (noise pixels correctly detected) - green color
+- black (black) color (original panels detected) - black color
+- false false (original red pixels for noise) - false
+- false false white (undetected noise criteria) - The program provided the ability to derive target chart data for the MAE.
+The program implements a noise generator and a switching filter that allows for a smooth simulation of the implementation.